Inca Trail 4 days – Itinerary

-We will pick you up from your hotel in our private bus to take you the starting point (km 82) of the 4-day classic Inca Trail.
+We will pick you up from your hotel in our private van to take you the starting point (km 82) of the 4-day classic Inca Trail.
 The first day of the hike is relatively easy and is going to help you settle in to the trek.
-While trekking 14km of the trail up the Miskay and Cusichaca valley, we will pass by an astonishing cluster of Inca ruins accompanied by the impressive views of the mountain ranges and an eclectic mix of local herbs and animals.
+While trekking 14km of the trail up the Miskay and Cusichaca valley, we will pass by an astonishing cluster of Inca ruins accompanied by the impressive views of the mountain ranges and an eclectic mix of local trees and animals.
 Afterward, we will camp for the night at Ayapata (3,350m/10,850ft).
 Since it is further along the Classic Inca Trail than most groups go, we can enjoy quite a bit of peace and tranquility, and the trek up to the pass the following day will be shorter for us.

 DAY 2 Ayapata – Chaquicocha

 At 6am after a healthy breakfast, you will start climbing up to the top of Dead Woman’s Pass (4,200m/13,768ft) which is aptly named due to it being the highest point of the trek.
 During this part of the stretch, you will pass an alluring native forest featuring trees that are over few hundred years old before continuing up the steep stairs for about 2,700ft (823m) more.
 We recommend that you take all the time that you may need to stop for breaks because this part of the classic Inca Trail is considered the hardest and the most challenging.
 Upon reaching the pass, you’ll stop for a short time to enjoy the scenery, but afterwards, we will descend for two hours to the other side of the valley where we will have lunch.